Night Blindness: What to Do If You’re Losing Your Night Vision

 Objects in motion are easier to see than stationary ones.
 One study of people with 20/20 vision during the day found that they dropped, on average, one and a half lines on the eye chart in dusky conditions and almost three lines in simulated darkness.

 Cataracts.
 These are the result of proteins in the eye breaking down and clumping together, clouding the normally clear lens of your eye.
 Seeing through cataracts is like looking through a frosted window, often with a yellow or brown haze.
-Cataracts tend to get larger with age, potentially causing double vision, poor night vision, and excessive glare from lights.
+Cataracts tend to get larger with age, potentially causing double vision, trouble seeing at night, and excessive glare from bright lights.

 Nearsightedness.
 People with nearsightedness, or myopia, can see close objects clearly but have trouble focusing on objects in the distance.
 Some people with myopia experience extra blurriness at night.